knowit/kubernetes-workshop/docs/_docs/workshop/05-pod.md

 OK, it's deployed, so let's access our app, i.e. open it in a web browser.

-We're still not educated enough (yet) to expose it, but we can access it by running some port forwarding
+We're still not educated enough (yet) to make it accessible a proper way, but we can access it by running some port forwarding
 magic:

 ```